Free, not every month

-A $79 one-time license (less during the Founders beta) versus $72–108 every year, forever.
-Over three years that’s a few hundred dollars of difference for the same on-device completion.
+Free and open source versus $72–108 every year, forever.
+Over three years that’s several hundred dollars of difference for the same on-device completion.

-Both are excellent on-device autocomplete apps for Mac — a local LLM predicts your next words as ghost text in any text field, and Tab accepts.
-They’re genuinely close on capability.
-The real fork is the business model: Shadowtype is a one-time purchase with zero telemetry; Cotypist is a monthly subscription.
+Both are excellent: a local LLM predicts your next words as ghost text in any text field, and Tab accepts, completing in roughly 150 ms on an M2.
+They’re genuinely close on capability — the real fork is whether you want to buy the tool or keep renting it.

 Where they tie, we say so.
 Both are private, local, and account-free — that’s the floor.
 Shadowtype wins on ownership, telemetry, and device count.